larmel/lacc/README.md

 Most language constructs from C89 are supported, in addition to some elements from later standards.
-The most important thing still missing is floating point numbers.
+Rudimentary support for floating point numbers.

 Implementation is entirelly C89, using only the standard headers and some POSIX extensions.
 There are no external dependencies.